-South Vancouver Island BC Saltwater Fishing Report
+South Vancouver Island BC Fishing Report

-By Tom Vaida, Island Outfitters Sportfishing Centre | Last updated: May 13th, 2013
+By Tom Vaida, Island Outfitters Sportfishing Centre | Last updated: April 17th, 2017

 Please make sure you go to our Facebook page and click on "like".
 We are constantly adding updates such as new videos, articles and contests on it.
 This report is usually updated weekly, so any last minute updates on river conditions, regulation changes etc usually go on our Facebook page right away.